Please ensure Javascript is enabled for purposes of website accessibility

 WHAT CAN I EXPECT DURING THIS PROCESS?

-Procedures are completed at our on-site, state-of-the-art, accredited ambulatory surgery facility by compassionate and highly-trained board-certified providers with experience in extraction, processing, and injection using a precise, image-guided technique.
+Procedures are completed at our on-site outpatient facility by compassionate and highly-trained board-certified providers with experience in blood draw, processing, and injection using a precise, image-guided technique.
+PRP injections usually take about 30 minutes to perform, depending on the area being treated.
 During the blood draw step, our providers can ensure that you’re comfortable and relaxed, with a full understanding of the PRP treatment process.

 WHAT HAPPENS AFTER PRP INJECTION?

-The enhanced regenerative process occurs because rich proteins called growth factors can speed up cellular processes your body naturally undergoes in order to heal and recover.
-PRP can take a few weeks to months to fully produce results, but there’s no downtime required and you can return to your normal, moderate activities as able.
+The enhanced regenerative process occurs because the plasma is rich in proteins and growth factors which speed up the cellular processes your body uses in order to heal and recover.
+PRP can take a few weeks to months to fully produce results, but there’s no downtime required and you can return to your normal, moderate activities within a week or so.
 Your expert provider can give you the best idea of what to expect for your specific procedure during a consultation.

 HOW MANY TREATMENTS WILL I NEED IN SEATTLE, WA?

 The number of treatment sessions of platelet-rich plasma varies widely by the type of treatment being performed.
 Most patients benefit from having more than a single treatment.
-For the most effective PRP hair restoration treatment, our providers usually recommend several treatments spaced a few weeks apart, with more sessions required for greater hair regrowth.
-Medical appointments such as for sports injuries may be scheduled regularly throughout the course of healing.
+Medical appointments, such as for sports injuries, may be scheduled every 4 months throughout the course of healing.

 WHAT ARE THE BENEFITS OF PLATELET-RICH PLASMA THERAPY?